On the Horizon

 Microsomal triglyceride transfer protein (MTP) is a protein that assembles the various lipoprotein components, such as lomitapide (Juxtapid, Aegerion), currently approved for patients with homozygous familial hypercholesterolaemia.
 Small case reports have shown that it may reduce triglcerides in patients with FCS.
 However, side effects include nausea, vomitting and diarrhea.

 Glybera (Alipogene Tiparvovec)

 STOP PRESS: uniQure, the company that developed Glybera has made the decision not to pursue the renewal of its marketing authorization in Europe when it is scheduled to expire in October 25th of this year.
 That effectively means that the product will no longer be available commercially after that time.
 Please see the press release for further details.

 Glybera was the first gene therapy to be authorised for use in Europe. (there is a gene therapy used in throat cancer in China).
 As an innovative medicine for an ultra-rare population the therapy had a difficult pathway to authorisation.
 You can read about it here.

 Glybera was authorised under ‘exceptional circumstances’. the European Medicines Agency decided ‘that the benefits of the medicine outweigh its risks in patients with severe or multiple pancreatitis attacks, a subgroup of severely affected patients with a high unmet medical need.
 The data examined indicated a reduction in the number of pancreatitis attacks which could be of benefit to these patients.’

-Under the terms of the authorisation, the company will be required to provide further study data as well as data from a registry to be set up to monitor outcomes in patients treated with Glybera.
-There will also be in place a restricted access programme to ensure that Glybera is used appropriately.’
+Under the terms of the authorisation, the company was required to provide further study data as well as data from a registry to be set up to monitor outcomes in patients treated with Glybera.

 * information taken from a National Lipid Association scientific Session, Philadelphia May 18-21 2017.
 You can read the report here.